-In 2022, the federal government announced a framework for expanding methane regulations to achieve at least a 75% reduction below 2012 levels by 2030.
-Draft regulations are expected in 2023.
+In 2022, the federal government announced a framework for expanding methane regulations to achieve at least a 75% reduction below 2012 levels by 2030 with the draft regulatory framework released in November 2022 and amendments published in December 2023.
+Feedback on the draft regulations will continue into 2024.